opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 ### 2. Examine flow rules and groups

-Check the ONOS flow rules, you should see 2 new flow rules for the `l2_ternary_table` installed by the L2BridgingComponent.
+Check the ONOS flow rules, you should see 2 new flow rules for the `l2_ternary_table` installed by L2BridgingComponent.
 For example, to show all flow rules installed so far on device `leaf1`:

 ```